sharashankr/SpaceX-Falcon-9-First-Stage-Landing-Prediction/README.md

     * Split into training data and test data
 - **Find best Hyperparameter for SVM, Classification Trees, and Logistic Regression**: Use grid search or cross-validation to find the optimal parameters.
 - **Find which method performs best using test data**: Evaluate the performance of the models and select the best one based on accuracy or another relevant metric.

+### Note
+- Please refer to the multiple CSV files attached, as they will be utilized for the analyses.